bermudev/bermudev/README.md

 - 👨‍💻 I work remotely as a backend engineer and data scientist for Babel.
 - 🔭 Currently, I'm learning how to build scalable and secure backend systems using Python.
 - 🌱 I love to learn about new technologies and apply my knowledge to personal projects.
-- ❓ Ask me about anything related to Python, Machine Learning and related technologies.
+- ❓ Ask me about anything related to Python, artificial intelligence and related technologies.
 - 📖 I enjoy reading and I am a big fan of Brandon Sanderson.
 - ⚡ Fun fact: I love coffee and I love trying new ways to brew coffee.
 </pre></pre>